Top 5 Famous Baritone Singers

 #1 – Placement

-Vocal placement requires removal of any excess or unneccesary frequencies which aren’t resonating in a clear manner, so that you can focus your energy on more efficient resonance and easier phonation.
+Vocal placement requires removal of any excess or unnecessary frequencies which aren’t resonating in a clear manner, so that you can focus your energy on more efficient resonance and easier phonation.

 #2 – Middle Voice